St. Vincent de Paul Church (Manhattan): The parish

-Two years later, John Hughes, the Archbishop of New York, invited these priests to come from Alabama to his diocese to serve the French-speaking immigrants who were flocking to the city, in the church built by the French bishop.
+Two years later, John Hughes, the Archbishop of New York, invited the Fathers of Mercy to come from Alabama to his diocese to serve the French-speaking immigrants who were flocking to the city, in the church built by the French bishop.
 The parish was opened in 1841, with the church being dedicated by Forbin-Janson before he sailed back to France on December 8 of that year.
-The first pastor appointed by Hughes was the Rev. Annet Lafont, C.P.M.
+The first pastor appointed by Hughes was Fr Annet Lafont, CPM.

 Lafont was an energetic and dedicated pastor.
 In addition to his parochial duties, he founded the Orphanage of St. Vincent de Paul, with sites in both New York City and Tarrytown, as well as homes for the elderly and residences for the young single women who came to the city seeking work.
-What is now known as Manhattan College developed from his parish school, through his bringing the first Brothers of the Christian Schools from France to teach in the United States.
+What is now known as Manhattan University developed from his parish school, through his bringing the first Brothers of the Christian Schools from France to teach in the United States.

 Lafont was also a strong supporter of the rights of the African-American community of the city, who suffered discrimination even from the few Catholic churches then open.
 Services at the Church of St. Vincent de Paul were integrated from the start, as was the parish school, the first in the Northern States to teach students regardless of race.
 When the European families threatened to withdraw their children from the school as a result of his policies, Lafont brought the black children into his own residence to teach them himself.
 In this he had the financial support of Pierre Toussaint.
 He was a native of Haiti who had been brought to the United States as a slave and had amassed great wealth as a hairdresser.
 He used his wealth for education and philanthropy, and he is now being considered for canonization by the Catholic Church.
 Lafont also organized the St. Ann Society, the first mission to African Americans in New York.
 Through the society, the families were given weekly religious instruction classes in the basement of the church.